rendaniluk/traffic-rules/readme.md

     trafficLight.orange();

-    //get the current color of the traffic light trafficLight.color // returns 'red', 'green' or 'orange'
+    //get the current color of the traffic light trafficLight.color(); // returns 'red', 'green' or 'orange'

 ```

+Try it out.

 ## Stop at red lights

-Use the `taxiLocationCounter` and find the Traffic Light closest to the taxi.
+Use the `taxiLocationCounter` and find the TrafficLight closest to the taxi.
 Use the `up` and `down` arrows to change it to red (up) or green (down).
 If the light is red the taxi should not be able to move forward.
 Only after the light was changed to green using the down arrow, the taxi should be able to move forward.

 ## Final touches